Estimated reading time: 15 minutes

 When disciplining an employee, consider their situation and the behavior that led to the disciplinary action.

-For example, some employees may be difficult to discipline due to a lack of relevant work experience or poor performance management skills.
+For example.
+Some employees are difficult to discipline due to a lack of relevant work experience or poor performance management skills.

-In such cases, it may be necessary to work with their manager or supervisor to find a suitable solution.
+In such cases, it is necessary to work with their manager or supervisor to find a suitable solution.

 Additionally, be clear about the consequences of their actions, both short- and long-term.

-If an employee is continuously creating issues for the team or business, it can be hard to deliver on the company’s objectives.
+If an employee is continuously creating issues for the team or business, it becomes hard to deliver company’s objectives.

-So if disciplining an employee becomes too difficult, it may be time to involve the HR team.
+So if disciplining an employee becomes too difficult, it’s time to involve the HR team.

 Here are the steps you can consider in this situation,